harpreet-03/ML_Projects/README.md

 We extend our gratitude to the creators of the Ecotect software and the original authors of the dataset for enabling research and exploration in the field of energy efficiency.

+## About Dataset

-Dataset taken from UCI Machine Learning Website : [Link to Colab notebooks](https://www.kaggle.com/datasets/cherdon/uci-energy-efficiency)
+Dataset taken from UCI Machine Learning Website : [Energy Efficiency](https://www.kaggle.com/datasets/cherdon/uci-energy-efficiency)

 ---